-Nursing Services means services that are provided by an advanced registered nurse practitioner (A.R.N.P.), registered nurse (R.N.), or a licensed practical nurse (L.P.N.), who is licensed under Chapter 464, Florida Statutes, and is:
+Nursing Services means services that are provided by an Advanced Registered Nurse Practitioner (A.R.N.P.), registered nurse (R.N.), or a licensed pratical nurse (L.P.N.), who is licensed under Chapter 464, Florida Statues, and is:

-- 1. acting within the scope of that person's license; - 2. authorized by a Physician; and - 3. not related to the Covered Person by blood, marriage or adoption.
+- 1. acting within the scope of that person's license; - 2. authorized by a physician; and - 3. not related to the Member by blood, or marriage or adoption.